language english spanish language english spanish

 Donate & Sponsor

 We have multiple opportunities for you to get involved and increase your brand’s reach, whether it’s sponsoring the procession, a performance, or an activity.
-For more information, please contact: Carlos Espinoza at [email protected]
+For more information, please contact: Nora Rose at [email protected]

 Part of the El Paso Museums & Cultural Affairs Family.